Planescape: Video game

 The setting was featured in the computer game Planescape: Torment, which portrayed the Planescape world (specifically Sigil, the Outlands, Baator, Carceri, and the Negative Energy Plane).
-It is now a cult game and was out of print until its DVD re-release as a budget title in 2009.
+The game is commonly cited to as one of the greatest video games of all time and is considered a cult classic.

+Due to financial difficulties with the game's original publisher Interplay, the game went out of print.
+In 2009 the game was re-released.

 It was released as a download on GOG.com in 2010 and soon became the "second most wanted game" on the site.
 An enhanced edition by Beamdog was released on April 11, 2017.

 Marketed as a spiritual successor to Planescape: Torment, Torment: Tides of Numenera was released in February 2017.
 The game takes inspiration from the previous game but is not itself based in the Planescape setting.

 Collectible card game

 TSR published a collectible card game based on the Planescape setting called Blood Wars.
 The game featured major locations, personalities, and features of the Planescape setting and also introduced new creatures that were added to the role playing game setting as part of subsequent products.